filecoin-project/devgrants/rfps/rfp-proposal-python-api-client.md

 * A complete UI design document including prototype drawing and effect drawing.
 * A complete user manual in PDF and github.com MD format.
 * A complete RPC development manual in PDF and github.com MD format.
-* Complete codes and public github repository
+* Complete codes and public github repository.
 * A complete test document including test case and reports.
 * Unit tests with a coverage rate of 85%.